Lookee-likees: the flowers are reminiscent of Fumitories such as Purple Ramping-Fumitory, (Fumaria purpurea) less so of Milkworts such as

 Contact with the plant by the skin can cause an allergic skin reaction with sensitive individuals.

-[Morphine for comparison only, Bleeding Heart contains none].
+[Morphine for comparison only, Asian Bleeding-Heart contains none].

 ProtoBerberine alkaloids.
 Ingestion of the plant is dangerous; with sedative, spasmolytic and narcotic properties, which can lead to dizziness, gastro-intestinal, kidney disturbances and heart arrhythmia.